Maria Cosway: Early career

 While still in Florence, Maria Hadfield studied art under Violante Cerroti and Johann Zoffany.
 From 1773 to 1778, she copied Old Masters at the Uffizi Gallery.
 For her work, she was elected to the Academia del Disegno in Florence in 1778.
 She also went to Rome, where she studied art under Pompeo Batoni.
 She studied with Anton Raphael Mengs, Henry Fuseli, and Joseph Wright of Derby.

 Two women artists, Angelica Kauffman and Mary Moser, were among the original members of the Royal Academy of Arts in London in 1768.
 Kauffmann helped Maria Hadfield to participate in academy exhibitions.
-In 1781 she exhibited for the first time, showing the following three works: Rinaldo, Creusa appearing to Aeneas (engraved in mezzotint by V. Green), and Like patience on a monument smiling at grief.
+In 1781, she exhibited for the first time, showing: Rinaldo, Creusa appearing to Aeneas (engraved in mezzotint by V. Green), and Like patience on a monument smiling at grief.
 Hadfield went on to gain success as a painter of mythological scenes.

 Marriage and social success

-On 18 January 1781, Maria Hadfield married a fellow artist, the celebrated miniature portrait painter Richard Cosway, in what is thought to have been a marriage of convenience.
+On 18 January 1781, Maria Hadfield married a fellow artist, celebrated miniature portrait painter Richard Cosway, in what is thought to have been a marriage of convenience.
 He was 20 years her senior, known as a libertine, and was repeatedly unfaithful to her.
-Richard was "commonly described as resembling a monkey."
+Richard was "commonly described as resembling a monkey".